c3g/epivar-browser/docs/setting_up_a_node.md

-## Joining the EpiVar Portal federation
+## Joining the EpiVar Browser federation

-In order to connect an EpiVar node to the EpiVar Portal, the node must be publicly accessible with a valid HTTPS certificate and a reverse proxy passing traffic to the EpiVar server (the configuration of which is out of scope for this guide.)
+In order to connect an EpiVar node to the EpiVar Browser portal, the node must be publicly accessible with a valid HTTPS certificate and a reverse proxy passing traffic to the EpiVar server (the configuration of which is out of scope for this guide.)

-Then, contact us at [epivar@computationalgenomics.ca](mailto:epivar@computationalgenomics.ca), including information about your node, your dataset, and including the domain name + path of your instance, and we will decide whether to include your node in the list of nodes available in the EpiVar Portal.
+Then, contact us at [epivar@computationalgenomics.ca](mailto:epivar@computationalgenomics.ca), including information about your node, your dataset, and including the domain name + path of your instance, and we will decide whether to include your node in the list of nodes available in the EpiVar Browser.